marco-ht/Philosophers/README.md

 ### Program: `philo_bonus`

 - Uses processes instead of threads
-- Forks are represented by semaphores instead of individual mutexes
+- Forks are represented by a semaphore instead of individual mutexes
 - The behavior and arguments are the same as in the mandatory part

 **Additional Rules:**